johnrudolph/beast-master/rules.md

 ## Beginning a new Age

 Reveal the next Age and read it aloud.
-If the Beasts from this next age are the same as the Beasts from the previous Age, begin immediately.
-Otherwise:

-1. The player with the least Gold (if this is a tie, roll to determine) gathers the new Beast Lair(s).
-They may select any empty space to place them.
-If there are no empty spaces, they may select a tile to discard and replace with the new Beast Lairs, leaving all Acolytes and Colossi in place on this new Lair.
-Place the corresponding Beasts on their Lairs.
-2. If it is still on the board, discard the Lair and Beast from the previous Age.
-If any Colossi or Acolytes were on that space, immediately replace that Lair with a new random tile, and leave the Colossi and Acolytes in that same space.
+Remove Beasts from the previous Age that are not in the new Age.
+Add new Beasts according to the Age card.

 Do the "Setup" step from the new Age if necessary, pass the Mantle to the left, and begin taking turns, starting with the player with the Mantle.